Iteo/cached/packages/cached/README.md

 Method decorator that flag it as needing to be processed by `Cached` code generator.

 There are 3 possible additional parameters:
 - `ttl` - time to live.
 In seconds.
 Set how long cache will be alive.
+Default value is set to  null, means infinitive ttl.
-- `syncWrite` - if set to `true` first method call will be cached, and if following ( the same ) call will occur, all of them will get result from the first call.
+- `syncWrite` - Affects only async methods ( those one that returns Future ) If set to `true` first method call will be cached, and if following ( the same ) call will occur, all of them will get result from the first call.
+Default value is set to `false`;
-- `limit` - limit how many results for different method call arguments combination will be cached
+- `limit` - limit how many results for different method call arguments combination will be cached.
+Default value null, means no limit.

 ## Contribution